 Each week, students will be involved in numerous hands-on opportunities at our Center to help the needs of our pets.
 This will include:

-- Learning canine and feline anatomy, physiology, common illnesses
+- Learning canine and feline anatomy, physiology, and common illnesses

 - Conducting medical observation rounds